Document Role

 Data

-Choose Data when the artifact's main job is to hold structured facts that should validate cleanly before anything is rendered or executed.
+Choose the Data Document Role when the artifact's main job is to hold structured facts that should validate cleanly before anything is rendered or executed.

 • Best fit: records, catalogs, datasets, and governed documents whose meaning should stay stable independent of presentation.